yukukotani/fastly-purge-action/README.md

 ### soft

-If true, the affected object will be marked as stale rather than making it inaccessible.
+True by default.
+If false, the affected object will be inaccessible rather than marked as stale.